iLoveMyGrub/web-app/README.md

 [![Build Status](https://travis-ci.org/iLoveMyGrub/web-app.svg?branch=master)](https://travis-ci.org/iLoveMyGrub/web-app)

-This is the source code for the standalone javascript wep application
+This is the source code for the standalone javascript wep app.

+Data is sourced via requests to the Content (REST) APIs and the Data (REST) APIs.

-Tools used :
+*Tools used :*

-    - AngularJS
+    - AngularJS 1.x (latest)
     - Bower
     - Gulp
     - Bootstrap
     - SASS
-    - jQuery
+    - BEM

-Testing :
+*Testing :*

     - Jasmine
     - Karma